 80% of teachers have had one or more victimization experiences in the last 12 months

-With budgets stretching more than ever before, school administrators hoping to get approval lifesaving technology, need to make a business case and be prepared to answer tough questions.
+With budgets stretching more than ever before, school administrators hoping to get approval for lifesaving technology need to make a business case and be prepared to answer tough questions.

-A mobile panic button two-way communications platform is a
+A mobile panic button communications platform is a

 Panic button technology ensures faculty and staff are able to

-There are a tragic number of school shootings across the country.
+A number of tragic school shootings have occurred across the country.
 If there's a delay in notifying 9-1-1, it can slow down first responders and onsite faculty and staff resolving any incident and putting everyone at the school at risk.

-Technology now enables faculty and staff on-site to instantly trigger mobile panic button activation to 9-1-1 and onsite personnel.
-Bystanders and staff on the scene are immediately notified through mobile technology and can act immediately.
-This helps to coordinate a faster response by onsite personnel and responding officers.
+Technology now enables faculty and staff to instantly trigger mobile panic button activation to 9-1-1 and onsite personnel.
+Bystanders and staff are immediately notified through the app and can act immediately.
+This helps to coordinate a faster response by on-site personnel and responding officers.

-While the media can be your best partner for spreading important school news, they can also disseminate incorrect or out of date information about an ongoing incident.
+While the media can be your best partner for spreading important school news, it can also disseminate incorrect or out-of-date information about an ongoing incident.

-In order to be the authoritative source on events in your school district, you easily disseminate facts around an incident by leveraging the extensive reporting and use the audit trails and time stamps to provide a definitive timeline of events.
+You can be the authoritative source about events in your school district by easily disseminating facts around an incident by leveraging the extensive reporting, as well as using the audit trails and time stamps to provide a definitive timeline of events.

-You can tap into the power of the media by empowering them to share your school’s technological innovation to demonstrate your school’s commitment to school safety and violence prevention.
+You can tap into the power of the media by empowering it to share your school’s technological innovation to demonstrate your school’s commitment to school safety and violence prevention.